 The casino’s business may match multiple IMPLAN Industries and should be distributed appropriately.
 Note that some entities within the hotel may actually operate as separate businesses.
 For example, a casino may contain a chain restaurant that would not be included in the Output for the casino.

 Gambling is not legal everywhere in the US.
 Therefore, when you are trying to model it in your region, it may not exist.
-You can borrow the Output equation from a comparable region or the national model as outlined in the article Adding an Industry by Customizing a Region or Adding an Industry that Doesn’t Exist Yet.
+You can borrow the Output equation from a comparable region or the national model as outlined in the article Adding an Industry by Customizing a Region.

 Also, a state may be drastically changing their laws.
 For example, they could currently have a state lottery, which would fall under the same Industry as casino gambling.
 Adding a large-scale casino to the state would drastically change the spending that occurs within that Industry.
 Even though Industry 503 exists, it may not reflect the spending that will happen when the casino opens.